-La Pine Oregon is well described as “The Outdoors at Your Front Door.”
+La Pine Oregon described as “The Outdoors at Your Front Door.”
 La Pine is located about 30 miles south of Bend , in southern Deschutes County .
-La Pine is a rural community (with a small area considered The City of La Pine) that is your gateway to recreation year round.
-People are attracted to the region for the recreational activities available such as hunting, fishing, swimming, sailing, canoeing, water skiing, wind surfing, backpacking, camping, golfing, mountain biking, white water rafting, spelunking, downhill skiing, cross country skiing, and snowmobiling.
+A rural community (with a small area that constitutes The City of La Pine) is your gateway to recreation year round.

 La Pine Oregon Real Estate market is a little different than that of the areas near La Pine, the majority of the properties in La Pine are an acre or more.
 The City of La Pine contains many areas that allow for a lot less maintenance featuring smaller parcels that can be found in some of the newest developments such as Crescent Creek, Wheeler Ranch and Huntington Meadows.